 If you’re obsessed with reading, interested in writing, and like to travel and create things, we’ll get along like paper and glue.

-In 2019, I discovered the magical benefits of handmade soap and quickly became addicted to making soap.
+In 2019, I discovered the magical benefits of handmade soap and quickly became addicted to making it.
 I started the DeTour Soap Co., and my soaps are featured at the Timberdoodle Gift Shop in DeTour Village, Pickle Point in Hessel, The Foundary in Sault Ste.
 Marie, and Raeann's Boutique in Pickford, MI.
 The DeTour Soap Co. does presentations and shows on the road throughout the year.